ceph/ceph.io/src/en/news/blog/2022/bucket-notifications-with-knative-and-rook-on-minikube2/index.md

 ## What's Next?

-Looks like we are done?
+It looks like we are done?
 Well, not really.

 There are several alternatives to the technologies that we selected above that are worth exploring.
 So, stay tuned!